lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 ..
 This section should provide a brief, top-level description of the page.

+For the purpose of this exercise, if is necessary to select data for plotting.
+This will be accomplised by executing the

 **Manipulating the plotted data and converting fluxes to magnitudes**:
 Manipulation of the plotted data can be done by selecting the single gear "settings" icon above the active chart.
 This will result in an opening of a pop-up window as illustrated in the next figure.